ank1traj/ank1traj/README.md

     },
     architecture: ["Progressive web applications", "Single page applications"],
     currentProject: "I am developing an AI based mentoring system",
-    funFact: "There are two ways to write error-free programs; only the third one works" };
+    funFact: "There are two ways to write error-free programs; only the third one works",
+    availableForHire: true
+};
 ```
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> 😊</em>